mikeckennedy/umami-python/README.md

 # Umami Analytics Client for Python

-Analytics client for privacy-preserving, open source [Umami platform](https://umami.is) based on `httpx` and `pydantic`.
+Client for privacy-preserving, open source [Umami analytics platform](https://umami.is) based on `httpx` and `pydantic`.

-`umami-analytics` is intended for added custom data to your Umami instance (self-hosted or SaaS).
+`umami-analytics` is intended for adding custom data to your Umami instance (self-hosted or SaaS).
 Many umami events can supplied directly from HTML via their `data-*` attributes.
 However, some cannot.
 For example, if you have an event that is triggered in your app but doesn't have a clear HTML action you can add custom events.
 These will appear at the bottom of your Umami analtytics page for a website.

 One example is a **purchase-course** event that happens deep inside the Python code rather than in HTML at [Talk Python Training](https://training.talkpython.fm).
 This is what our events section looks like for a typical weekend day (US Pacific Time):